nhithuydoan/American-Community-Survey/README.md

 ## Project Overview

-R-based data analysis project examining American Community Survey data to analyze earnings, educational outcomes, and gender disparities across different majors and occupations from 2012-2019.
+R-based data analysis project examining American Community Survey data to analyze earnings, educational outcomes, and gender disparities across different majors and occupations from 2012-2019.This is done as part of the class Statistical Computing with R 234

 ## Research Questions